AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 >[!NOTE]
 >
->Make sure you are using the cryptString() function to encrypt your data.
+>The cryptString() function is used to encrypt your authentication data.

-+++

-+++Configure options at landing pages workflow execution
+>[!TAB Add options using a JavaScript code activity]

 To configure these options automatically at the execution of your landing pages workflow, add a **[!UICONTROL JavaScript code]** activity into your workflow with the code below.
-[Learn how to configure a JavaScript code activity](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/action-activities/sql-code-and-javascript-code.html#javascript-code).
+[Learn how to configure a JavaScript code activity](https://experienceleague.adobe.com/docs/campaign/automation/workflows/wf-activities/action-activities/sql-code-and-JavaScript-code.html#JavaScript-code).

+At workflow execution, the options are automatically created in the Campaign console with the provided values.

     ```
     loadLibrary("xtk:shared/nl.js");